All Episodes

 Unemployed group blasts Geithner's handling of economy.

-A new union group representing unemployed, underemployed workers sharply criticizing Geitner for his handling of the economy.
+A new union group representing unemployed, underemployed workers sharply criticizing Geithner for his handling of the economy.

 The Treasury Secretary is responsible for unemployment out there.

-CBS Evening News Katie Couric with an average of 4.89 million tuning in during the uh five-day rating period of last week.
+CBS Evening News Katie Couric, with an average of 4.89 million tuning in during the five-day rating period of last week.

 The low was set last June when ABC News hit an also low, a new low.

-The uh CBS executives are saying, well, we we didn't hire Katie for ratings.
+The CBS executives are saying, well, we didn't hire Katie for ratings.

-Which is tantamount to saying we don't care who watches.
+That's not what we're into here at CBS News, which is tantamount to saying, we don't care who watches.

-We're we're we didn't put Katie Kirk on the air to get viewers.
+We didn't put Katie Couric on the air to get viewers.

 Now, of course, this is all BS.